 Phones emit low levels of radiation known as radio frequency energy.
 There is speculation that this radiation could increase the risk of brain tumors and other health problems if the phone is held close to the head for an extended period of time.
 This is yet to be officially proven, but it’s something to be wary of.

 Therefore, if you do use your phone in bed, It’s a good idea to keep it as far away from your face as possible.
 Also, don’t sleep with your phone under your pillow.
 Place it a few metres away or turn it off completely.

 It’s possible to end up procrastinating for hours on your phone.
 Scrolling on social media or reading news sites can be addictive and it can be hard to put your phone away, even if you know you need to sleep.
 Excessive scrolling wastes valuable hours of sleep and causes you to get into a pattern of going to sleep late and getting up late.
 This means that you lose productive hours in the morning.

 If you go on your phone until you fall asleep, you will just be feeding your mind with outside influences.
-You’ll miss out on a chance to clear your head and reflect on your own thoughts or prayers.
+You’ll miss out on a chance to clear your head and reflect on your own thoughts.

 Alternatives To Using Your Phone in Bed

 There are alternatives to most of the pros of using your phone in bed.
 It’s worth trying these if you want to get the benefits of pros whilst also avoiding the cons.